darraghenright/market-trade-processor/README.md

 * [Message Frontend](https://github.com/darraghenright/message-frontend) - frontend for viewing Trade Message data
 * [Message Processor](https://github.com/darraghenright/message-processor) - simple layer for processing and serving Trade Message data

-Please follow the links to each for more details.
+Please follow the link to each for code and information.